andysaman/pair-scheduler/README.md

 ## Settings:

 - _intradayShuffle_ - Automatically shuffle the team list multiple times per day.
 Without intradayShuffle, the same team members will be paired with each other multiple times per day.

+## Running:

+To run the application, first install dependencies with `npm i`, then start the application with `npm start`.